Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 Enterprise AI vendor selection involves significant commitment: financially, operationally, and strategically.
 Organisations that make this decision through unstructured discussion are not exercising procurement discipline.
 They are making a high-cost, high-risk decision on presentation quality rather than evidence.

 The vendors that perform best under structured evaluation are not always the same vendors that perform best in demonstrations.
 That difference is the value the scorecard provides.
-Members can access the interactive vendor evaluation scorecard to score vendors across all six dimensions and produce a ranked, defensible selection recommendation.

 This article provides general commercial and procurement commentary only and does not constitute legal, financial, or professional advice.